Recognizing High Achievers

 Andrew Karem, Mehdi Farhangi, Wenlong Sun

-CECS Master of Science Award
+CSE Master of Science Award

 The award is given to the Computer Science graduate who has attained the highest cumulative scholastic standing in the departmental Master of Science program.